 Machu Picchu and 1-Day Inca Trail Hike Reopen November 1

 Here's what you need to know about the Machu Picchu entry tickets in 2021:

-- Machu Picchu tickets must be reserved online in advance.
+- Machu Picchu tickets must be reserved online in advance or purchased in person at the office in Cusco or the village of Aguas Calientes.

 - there are 3 categories of tickets: General for foreigners, CAN for Peruvians and citizens of other South American countries, and Cusquenos (Free entry every Sunday)

 - tickets are only available for Machu Picchu main city.
 There is no availability to explore Huayna Picchu or Machu Picchu mountain.

 - it appears that eventually they to will restrict access to the Sungate and Inca Bridge by requiring tickets.
-At this time, they're not available
+At this time, they're not available.
+(People who hike the easy 1-day Inca Trail will hike through the Sungate)

 - Machu Picchu visitor capacity has been increased from 30% to 40% beginning in December.

 - you can only reserve 5 tickets at a time

-- it's advised to confirm your train and bus tickets before you buy your Machu Picchu entry ticket
+- it's advised to confirm your train availability before you buy your Machu Picchu entry ticket

 Here's what you need to know about Inca Traill Hiking permits in 2021: